Rae-ARK/C_ARKlight/docs/IMPLEMENTATION.md

 do, its test fixture source, and what makes it a reasonable unit for a student (or anyone) to actually finish before moving on.

+Not every fixture needs porting to be usable here.
+ARKlight-py's `examples/hello_site` is ordinary site-authoring code, not pipeline implementation, so it needs no C equivalent written by hand — the same file doubles as a manual smoke-test input for carklight from Stage 3 onward (the first stage that produces a full IR tree from real input), the same way it already does for ARKlight-py itself.

+---

+## Stage -1 — Docs

+**Scope:** this repository's own documents (`PROPOSAL.md`, `ADDENDUM.md`, `TERMINOLOGY.md`, `ARKVM.md`,
+`DESIGN-NOTES.md`, this file) don't mirror anything in ARKlight-py — the Python project has no equivalent need to document a C ABI, a sync model, or a backend interface to itself.
+This stage covers keeping that set internally consistent as it's written: terminology settled in one document (e.g. `TERMINOLOGY.md`'s IR-vs-`.arklight` split, or `ADDENDUM.md` §4.1's backend interface) gets propagated to every other document still using older phrasing, rather than left to drift.

+**Test fixtures:** none — there's no code yet for a fixture to exercise.
+The check is editorial: every cross-reference between these documents still points at a section that exists and says what the reference claims it says.

+**Explicitly deferred:** anything Stages 0–8 cover below.
+This stage is only about the documents agreeing with each other and with the architecture they describe, before there's code to hold them accountable to it.

+**Why numbered before Stage 0 rather than left unnumbered:** it's still ordered, boundable work with its own "done" condition, the same as every other stage — it just produces prose instead of C, and happens continuously alongside whichever numbered stage is current rather than being finished once and left behind.

 ---

 ## Stage 0 — Data model & header (no logic)